PREVIOUS : MYTHS – T or F (#1)

 TRUE – but only partly.
 Our responses to emotions are complex, a combination of inheritance & mimicry.
 Genome decoding has revealed a connection between the MAO-A gene & aggression in humans.
 So some people are more easily triggered & may feel anger more intensely.

-✦ However, research also tells us that people are not born with set & specific ways of expressing anger (actions/reactions) – which are learned – so we can improve the ways we behave
+✦ However, research also tells us that people are not born with set & specific ways of expressing anger (actions/reactions) – which are learned – so we can correct & improve how we behave

 ✦ We know that children internalize ways of thinking & acting by watching & listening to their family & society.
-Angry parents often have angry children, but this outcome is not inevitable
+Angry parents often have angry children, but who are also very frightened.

-🔐 is a legitimate way to get people to listen & give respect & obey
+🔐 is a legitimate way to get people to listen, give respect & obey us

 Just because someone is cowed by a rager does not indicate respect.
 Expressing ourself in a hostile way will only make people dislike & distrust us.
 Others are more willing to listen to our opinions when they’re treated fairly & spoken to with respect.
 So when we’re truly respected we won’t need or want to bully to get attention.

 NOTE: Most ACoAs confuse assertion with aggression